AllenInstitute/sonata/docs/SONATA_DEVELOPER_GUIDE.md

 **node_type_id** -  This is a unique integer for every node type used to associate a node to a node type.
 A node type has associated attributes, and a node inherits attributes from its node type.
 Attributes associated with a node override attributes inherited from the node type CSV. node_type_id is a unique integer associated with each node type and is used to index all the node type properties associated with a given node with known node_type_id.
 These need not be ordered or contiguous, but must be unique.

-**model_type** - Has five valid values: "biophysical"”, "virtual", "single_compartment", "point_process", "point_neuron".
-In the future, more model_types may be defined.
+**model_type** - Has 4 valid values: `biophysical`, `virtual`, `single_compartment`, and `point_neuron`.
+In the future, more `model_types` may be defined.
 The meaning of each of these model types is as follows.

-The model_type=*"single_compartment"”* is a single-compartment model of a neuron.
+The `model_type`=`single_compartment` is a single-compartment model of a neuron.
 A cylindrical compartment is created with length equal to diameter, and the diameter being defined by an additional expected dynamics_param “D”, which if not specified defaults to 1 micron.
 The voltage of the neuron is defined by the voltage of the compartment.
 Further, the passive mechanism is inserted, and the additional mechanism named in the “model_template” required attribute.
 Note that a single compartment of length = diameter has the same effective area as that of a sphere of the same diameter (see [NEURON documentation](https://www.neuron.yale.edu/neuron/static/docs/help/neuron/neuron/geometry.html)).

-The model_type=*"point_process"* results in a point process neuron defined by an NMODL file, i.e. a NEURON artificial cell.
-The point process model is named in the “model_template” required attribute.

-The model_type=*"point_neuron"* results in a point process neuron defined by the name of a built-in neuron model, for the NEST and PyNN simulators.
+The `model_type`=`point_neuron` results in a point process neuron.
+The actual model type is defined by the `model_template` required attribute.
+In NEURON the the `model_template` will point to an NMOD file.
+For the NEST and PyNN, `model_template` will provide the name of a built-in neuron model.
+See below for details.

-The model_type=*"virtual"* results in a placeholder neuron, which is not otherwise simulated, but can be the source of spikes which result in post-synaptic events.
+The `model_type`=`virtual` results in a placeholder neuron, which is not otherwise simulated, but can be the source of spikes which result in post-synaptic events.

-The model_type=*"biophysical"* results in a compartmental neuron.
+The `model_type`=`biophysical` results in a compartmental neuron.
 The attribute **morphology** must be defined, either via the node or node_type.

 **model_template** - Used to reference a template or class describing the electrophysical properties and mechanisms of the node(s).
 Its value and interpretation is context-dependent on the corresponding ‘model_type’.
 When there is no applicable model template for a given model type (i.e. model_type=virtual) it is assigned a value of NULL.
 Otherwise it uses a colon-separated string-pair with the following syntax:

-`<`*schema*`>`:`<`*resource*`>`
+*`schema`*:*`resource`*

-`<`*schema*`>` is a keyword used to identify the type of template being specified.
+*`schema`* is a keyword used to identify the type of template being specified.
 Reserved options include:

-nml: Template is described by a NeuroML file.
+- **nml**: Template is described by a NeuroML file.
 Valid for biophysical model types.

-actdb: Template is described using a pre-generated hoc template specifically designed to run AIBS cell type models.
+- **actdb**: Template is described using a pre-generated hoc template specifically designed to run AIBS cell type models.
 Valid for both biophysical and single_compartment model types.

-hoc: Template is described using a customized hoc file.
-Valid for both biophysical and single_compartmentmodel types.
+- **hoc**: Template is described using a customized hoc file.
+Valid for both biophysical and single_compartment model types.

-nrn: Valid for both point_process and single_compartment model types.
-For a point_process model type, <resource> should specify the name of NEURON simulator point_process (i.e. IntFire1, IntFire2).
-For a single_compartment type, <resource> should specify the name of the mechanism to insert.
+- **nrn**: Valid for both `point_neuron` and `single_compartment` model types.
+For a `point_neuron` model type, <resource> should specify the name of NEURON simulator `point_neuron` (i.e. IntFire1, IntFire2).
+For a `single_compartment` type, <resource> should specify the name of the mechanism to insert.

-nest: Indicates that the model is a built-in NEST model.
+- **nest**: Indicates that the model is a built-in NEST model.

-pynn: Indicates that the model is a standard PyNN model.
+- **pynn**: Indicates that the model is a standard PyNN model.

-*<resource>* is a reference to the template file-name or class.
+*`resource`* is a reference to the template file-name or class.
 For file names if a full-path or url is not specified the interpreter is expected to use the "components" in the config file to find the full path (see below).

 **node_group_id** - Assigns each node to a specific group of nodes.